-On Hong Kong streets, protesters say 'thank you' to Donald Trump
+Thousands take to the streets in Hong Kong in fresh round of protests

 “Thank you President Trump for your big gift to Hong Kong and God bless America,” shouted a speaker holding a microphone as he addressed a crowd at the start of the march.

-Earlier on Sunday, hundreds of protesters, including many families with children, marched in protest against police use of tear gas.
+In the morning, hundreds of protesters, including many families with children, marched in protest against police use of tear gas.

 Carrying yellow balloons and waving banners that read “No tear gas, save our children”, the protesters streamed through the city’s central business district towards government headquarters on the main Hong Kong island.